alexeyraspopov/dataclass/docs/guide/serialization-deserialization.md

 // > { "name": "Liza", "age": 23 }
 ```

-By default, a model will be serialized to a plain object with all the fields as is, so there is no
+By default, when using `JSON.stringify()`, a model will be serialized to a plain object with all the
-need to implement `toJSON()` from example above.
+fields as is, so there is no need to implement `toJSON()` from example above.